 At Offham Primary School we want all of our children to be supported and challenged to meet their full potential.
 Sometimes our pupils may need additional support to do well in school.
-Miss Rodgers our wonderful SEND coordinator works hard, alongside parents, outside professionals and her team of specialist support assistants, to ensure that in these cases children have the support and guidance they need.
+Mr Cook and Miss Dempsey our wonderful SEND coordinators work hard, alongside parents, outside professionals and our team of specialist support assistants, to ensure that in these cases children have the support and guidance they need.

 In 2017 we added a new nurture provision to the school, this includes a calm and well equipped classroom space to allow children to complete booster and intervention sessions in a positive environment and an outdoor area where children can interact with our school chickens, guinea pigs, fish and garden to help them to feel calm and confident when times get tough, or simply as a reward for their hard work.